German politician's killing leaves unanswered questions, one year on | DW | 01.06.2020

 Lübcke's killing reminiscent of NSU murders

-The sentence passed down on Zschäpe did not appear to have any kind of deterrent effect — on the contrary.
-After all, Lübcke was gunned down in a way that was shockingly reminiscent of the NSU killings that left dead nine members of Germany’s immigrant communities and one policewoman.
+The sentence passed down on Zschäpe did not appear to have any kind of deterrent effect.
+On the contrary: Lübcke was gunned down in a way that was shockingly reminiscent of the NSU killings, which left nine members of Germany's immigrant communities and one policewoman dead.
 All were shot and killed from short range.
 However, while the victims of the NSU were entirely unaware of the fate that awaited them, Lübcke was well aware that far-right fanatics were out to get him.

 Read more: What were the NSU neo-Nazi murders?